Community Benefit Fund

 EDF Renewables supports the principles of shared ownership that gives local community groups and organisations the opportunity to invest in and share in the profit generated by wind farms.
 This shared ownership opportunity has been offered to local groups at the public exhibitions via information leaflets and is proposed in addition to the proposed Community Benefit Fund.

-Because the proposed development will be over 50MW, the wind farm will be classed as a Section 36 scheme and will require the submission of an application to the Scottish Government’s Energy Consents Unit (ECU).
+Because the proposed development will be over 50MW, the wind farm is classed as a Section 36 scheme and requires the submission of an application to the Scottish Government’s Energy Consents Unit (ECU).
 We anticipate that an application for consent will be submitted to the ECU in early 2019.